Home About Us Events Accommodations Scrapbook Contact Us

 Upon his retirement from the Marine Corps, General Krulak joined MBNA America Bank as Chairman and Chief Executive Officer of MBNA Europe Bank, Ltd. After four years in this position, he returned to the U.S. and served as Vice Chairman, MBNA America Bank, as Head of Corporate Development, Mergers and Acquisitions.
 General Krulak retired from MBNA in June, 2005.

-General Krulak currently sits on the Board of Directors for Conoco Phillips, Freeport McMoRan Copper & Gold, Union Pacific Railroad, and Director, Aston Villa Football Club, United Kingdom.
-He also serves as Chairman of the Board of Visitors for the U.S. Naval Academy.
+General Krulak currently sits on the Board of Directors for Freeport McMoRan Copper & Gold, Union Pacific Railroad, and is a Director for Aston Villa Football Club, United Kingdom, CEO Forum and Officer Christian Fellowship.

-General Krulak is a graduate of the U.S. Naval Academy and has a Master’s Degree in labor relations from George Washington University.
+General Krulak is a graduate of the U.S. Naval Academy and has a Masterís Degree in labor relations from George Washington University.

-Moffit has over 20 years experience in Washington, working on Capitol Hill, the Executive Branch and the private sector.
-Moffit served in the Reagan administration as Deputy Assistant Secretary for Legislation at the U.S. Department of Health and Human Services.
+Moffit has over 30 years experience in Washington, working on Capitol Hill, the Executive Branch and the private sector.
+Moffit served in the Reagan Administration as Deputy Assistant Secretary for Legislation at the U.S. Department of Health and Human Services.
 Prior to that appointment, he served as an assistant Director of the U.S. Office of Personnel Management, with responsibilities for both federal and congressional relations.

 Bob and his wife, Barbara, have four children and reside in Severna Park, Maryland.